Updated: Nov 5, 2020

 Thus, the first step in reducing conflict is good management of professional and personal resources.

 Three practical ways to balance work-family life

-1. Organise your time and prioritise
+1. Organize your time and prioritize

 You should be realistic about where you put your energy and what limits you should set so that your week or month meets the personal and professional goals.
 One way to fix this is to prioritize your goals and decide which ones are more important in the short, medium, and long term.
 After determining which goals are most important to you, start working toward them first.
 Don't lose sight of your other pursuits, but try to focus on the ones that require your immediate attention.

 Also, at some point, you will be forced to decide, as situations will arise and will require to split yourself in two.
 If your child gets ill, you will surely choose to stay at home to take care of him.
 However, if someone else can do it and you have an important work meeting, you may choose to go to the office.
 In cases like this, the support of your partner or a close member of your family will be essential.
 Therefore, you should establish shared responsibilities that fit into your routine.